php-flasher/php-flasher/docs/pages/inertia.md

 ---
 permalink: /inertia/
 title: Inertia
-description: Easily add flash notification messages to your Inertia application with PHPFlasher.
-Follow our step-by-step guide to install and use the library in your project, and start engaging and informing your users with powerful flash messages.
+description: Discover how to integrate flash notifications into your Inertia.js application with PHPFlasher.
+Follow this guide to set up the library and enhance your user interface with dynamic messages.
 ---

 <strong><span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span></strong> works well with Inertia.js.